Definition:

 - MTTR = a + MRT

-- MDT = a –> mean detection time is equivalent time.
+- MDT = a –> mean detection time

-MRT impact PFDavg calculations in the event that proof testing is done in bypass.
+MRT impacts PFDavg calculations in the event that proof testing is done in bypass.
 The logic is… a SIF is put in bypass (meaning the process is still running without protection), a defect is found, the defect is repaired while in bypass, and the item is restored.

 Key Points: